-Path One is designed for applicants having a MSN degree whose focus is research and the generation of nursing knowledge.
+MSN - PhD is designed for applicants entering the program with a Master's degree in nursing and a focus on research and the generation of nursing knowledge.

-Path Two is a post-BSN option with a focus on clinical specialization as well as research and generation of nursing knowledge.
-Students who follow Path Two earn both MSN and PhD degrees.
+BSN - PhD Clinical Focus is a post-baccalaureate option with a focus on clinical specialization as well as research and generation of nursing knowledge.
+Students who follow this path earn the PhD degrees and are eligible to take the clinical specialization examination in their field of specialty study.

-Path Three is an option intended for an applicant with a BSN degree whose major focus is research and the development of nursing knowledge.
-Students who follow Path Three will earn a PhD degree.
-Path One and Path Three are the two paths most highly recommended.
+BSN - PhD is an option intended for an applicant with a baccalaureate degree in nursing whose major focus is research and the development of nursing knowledge.
+Students who follow this path will earn a PhD degree.